bettiolo/leap-dj/README.md

-Leap-DJ - Leap Motion DJ Console
+leap-dj - Leap Motion DJ Console
 ========================

 Mix like a Jedi!